Is your child suffering from myopia? 7 out of 10 Singaporean kids do

 Luckily, a simple eye examination can lead to a clear diagnosis and path to correction.

 Mums, do talk to the teachers and see if they have observed any changes in your child’s behaviour lately.
 Falling grades and losing interest in activities might signal towards a lack of attention, often precipitated by myopia.

 How to deal with it

 Here is the good news.
-Most of the cases of myopia in children can be corrected when diagnosed in a timely fashion.
+Most cases in children can be corrected when diagnosed in a timely fashion.